plasmadancom/tinymce-ace-plugin/README.md

 Non-minified version included with some comments.
 Edit this to alter the Ace Editor options and save to plugin.min.js.

-I have inclued a version that works with the fantastic [JS Beautifier](https://github.com/beautify-web/js-beautify), just use ace_beautify instead.
+I have included a version that works with the fantastic [JS Beautifier](https://github.com/beautify-web/js-beautify), just use ace_beautify instead.